niklas-hiller/wc3-lua/achievements.md

 - Name: Michaels Blessing
 - Description: Every 10 seconds a angel descends from the sky, casting lasers on several locations, dealing 4500% damage to enemies and healing allies by 20% of your max health.

-## Nihility
+## Hunt
 Ability 1
-- Path: Nihility
+- Path: Hunt
 - Name: Blade Dance
 - Description: Blades rotate around you, dealing a total of 350% damage per second.

 Ability 2
-- Path: Nihility
+- Path: Hunt
 - Name: Blink Strike
 - Description: Each attack you blink to a random nearby enemy and deal 450% damage.

 Ability 3
-- Path: Nihility
+- Path: Hunt
 - Name: Demon Control
 - Description: A Demon follows you, healing you by 30% of your max hp every 40 attacks.

 Aeon
-- Path: Nihility
+- Path: Hunt
 - Name: Shadow Strike
 - Description: Each attack spawns a illusion, with a duration of 5 seconds, that copies your damage, attack speed and blink strike.